patrick4k/Moon_Orbits-CS335_Final_Project/README.md

 # Final Project for CS335 - Intro to Computer Graphics

-This project demonstrates basic concepts of computer graphics using THREE.js library
+This project demonstrates basic concepts of computer graphics using THREE.js library.

 ## Keybindings
 ### Esc